microsoftgraph/dataconnect-solutions/solutions/projectstaffing/docs/user_guide.md

 results.

 For example, if we take the configuration from the image below, the search operation will query only the employees skills data and emails data.
-The data extracted from "About Me" descriptions and from profile topics will be ignored.
-Also, the results that are found by querying the "Skills" data will be the first shown the user, after them the results found from querying the emails content will be shown.
+The data extracted from profiles' "About Me" description and from topics of interest will be ignored.
+Also, the results that are found by querying the "Skills" data will be the first shown to the user, after which the results found from querying the emails content will be shown.

 In the Search Settings section there is an option to also use the content of the received mails, in the search operation.
 Otherwise, only the content of the sent emails is used.